Saul Bass: Filmmaker

+Psycho

 It is Bass's credited role as "pictorial consultant" for Alfred Hitchcock on Psycho (1960), however, that has caused some controversy and debate.
 Bass claimed that he participated in directing the highlight scene of Psycho, the tightly edited shower-murder sequence, though several on set at the time (including star Janet Leigh) disputed this claim.

 The research of several film scholars on Hitchcock's production of Psycho validates the claim that Bass in his capacity as a graphic artist did indeed have a significant influence on the visual design and pacing of that famous scene.
 Hitchcock had asked Bass to design and produce storyboards for the shower murder scene and for some other scenes in the film.
 For this, Bass received a credit as Pictorial Consultant as well as Title Designer.
 Janet Leigh told Donald Spoto that "the planning of the shower scene was left up to Saul Bass, and Hitchcock followed his storyboard precisely.
 Because of this ... [the shooting] went very professionally," and she told Stephen Rebello that "Mr. Hitchcock showed Saul Bass's storyboards to me quite proudly, telling me in exact detail how he was going to shoot the scene from Saul's plans".

 Bill Krohn has noted that Bass's 48 story board panels for the scene introduced all the key aspects of the final shower murder scene – most notably, the fact that the attacker appears as a silhouette, close-ups of a slashing knife, the shower curtain torn down, a shot of the shower head from below, Marion's desperate outstretched arm, and the famous shot of the transition from the drain hole of the bathtub to Marion Crane's dead eye.
 Krohn notes that this final transition is highly reminiscent of Bass's iris titles for Vertigo.
 Krohn also concludes that Bass did not literally direct the shower scene, proving Hitchcock's presence on the set throughout the shooting of that scene.